code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-09-spring-ws-soap-header-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-In this tutorial we showed how you can add and read a SOAP header using Spring WS.
+In this tutorial, we showed how you can add and read a SOAP header using Spring WS.

 If you found this example useful or if you have a question you would like to ask, feel free to leave a comment below.